AP6YC/ClusterValidityIndices.jl/README.md

 ### Examples

+A [basic example](https://ap6yc.github.io/ClusterValidityIndices.jl/dev/getting-started/basic-example/) of the package usage is found in the documentation illustrating top-down usage of the package.

-There are a variety of examples in the [Examples](https://ap6yc.github.io/ClusterValidityIndices.jl/dev/man/examples/) section of the documentation.
+Futhermore, there are a variety of examples in the [Examples](https://ap6yc.github.io/ClusterValidityIndices.jl/dev/examples/) section of the documentation for a variety of use cases of the project.
-Each is made using the [`DemoCards.jl`](https://github.com/johnnychen94/DemoCards.jl) package and can be opened, saved, and run as a Julia notebook.
+Each of these is made using the [`DemoCards.jl`](https://github.com/johnnychen94/DemoCards.jl) package and can be opened, saved, and run as a Julia notebook.

 ## Implemented CVI/ICVIs